This article on 5 ways to spot a fad diet will help you to avoid diets that promise quick and easy long-term weight loss and fail to deliver.

 It involves taking diet pills or shakes

-Be wary if the diet requires you to take special pills, powders, or herbs.
+Be wary if the diet requires taking special pills, powders, or herbs.
 Such diets are often gimmicks that will slim your wallet faster than your waistline.

 Another problem with diet pills is that many contain laxatives or diuretics that purge the body of water.
 As with eating regimens that allow the bare minimum of calories, the weight you lose will be mostly water, not fat.